knockaway/kustomer-react-native/README.md

     let apiKey = "<your api key here>"

     _ = Kustomer.configure(apiKey: apiKey, options: options, launchOptions: launchOptions as?
 [UIApplication.LaunchOptionsKey : Any])

-  }
+    // need to set this to properly consume all non-Kustomer Chat pushes
+    // this delegate does NOT receive any Kustomer chat pushes, rather it processes it elsewhere in their SDK
+    // NOTE: Set this if you have other types of push notifications set up Kustomer.unUserNotificationCenterDelegate = delegate }
 }
 ```